holdenb/holdenb/README.md

 I've done some other cool things involving maritime autonomous systems and high-performance distributed systems in the healthcare space.

-I have a personal space/blog and one day I'll start posting some things...(I really just wanted an excuse to build something from scratch using the GOTH stack -- Golang/Templ/HTMX lol).
+I have a personal space/blog.
+One day I'll start posting some things (I really just wanted an excuse to build something from scratch using the GOTH stack -- Golang/Templ/HTMX).
 You can find it here: <a href="https://holdenb.com">City of Poets</a>

-Also working on a neat project that I hope to soon announce...spoilers here: <a href="https://hearth.fit">Hearth.fit</a> (Don't judge the default site/theme!!).

 ### Socials